annasajkh/AstralProgrammingLanguageConcept/astral language concept.md

 public float math::abs(float number)
 {
-    // oops there is already abs in math namespace this will error in compile time }
+    // oops there is already abs in math namespace this will error at compile time }

 void main()